PEAK-Legacy/PyDicia/README.txt

 Receiving Status Updates
 ========================

-When DAZzle completes a run, it creates an output file containing status information for each package in the batch.
+When DAZzle completes a batch, it creates an output file containing status information for each package in the batch.
 If you'd like to process this status information for the corresponding application objects you passed in to ``add_package()``, you can extend the ``report_status()`` generic function